-Funding Category Eligibility Maximum Amount Application Deadline Assessment & Approval Process Transport Assistance Residents with demonstrated difficulty accessing transport to attend medical appointments \$ 100 for individuals or \$150 for couples Applications accepted throughout the year until funds are exhausted Administration will assess applications based on category guidelines and criteria, and the availability of alternative Home and Community Care (HaCC) services Special Assistance Welfare Residents requiring property repairs to prevent serving of a notice under Section 135 of the Health Act 1911 or Schedule 3.1 of the Local Government Act 1995 N/A N/A Administration will assess situations where such assistance is required on a case-by- case basis Donations Non-profit-organisations and registered charities \$500 Applications accepted throughout the year until funds are exhausted Administration will assess applications based on category guidelines and criteria, including alignment with Council's strategic priorities Waiving of Fees Not-for-profit organisations, clubs, associations, social enterprises, registered charities and individuals \$2,000 Applications accepted throughout the year Administration will assess applications based on category guidelines and criteria, including alignment with Council's strategic priorities
+Funding Category Eligibility Maximum Amount Application Deadline Assessment & Approval Process Transport Assistance Residents with demonstrated difficulty accessing transport to attend medical appointments \$100 for individuals or \$150 for couples Applications accepted throughout the year until funds are exhausted Administration will assess applications based on category guidelines and criteria, and the availability of alternative Home and Community Care (HaCC) services Special Assistance Welfare Residents requiring property repairs to prevent serving of a notice under Section 135 of the Health Act 1911 or Schedule 3.1 of the Local Government Act 1995 N/A N/A Administration will assess situations where such assistance is required on a case-by- case basis Donations Non-profit-organisations and registered charities \$500 Applications accepted throughout the year until funds are exhausted Administration will assess applications based on category guidelines and criteria, including alignment with Council's strategic priorities Waiving of Fees Not-for-profit organisations, clubs, associations, social enterprises, registered charities and individuals \$2,000 Applications accepted throughout the year Administration will assess applications based on category guidelines and criteria, including alignment with Council's strategic priorities

-Funding Category Eligibility Maximum Amount Application Deadline Assessment & Approval Process Emergency Relief Donations Residents Local City of Vincent \$500 Up to \$550 Applications are accepted during a declared emergency or disaster Applications are accepted annually Administration will assess applications based on category guidelines and criteria, and the availability of alternative emergency relief services Administration will assess applicants Citizenship Awards School and are distributed at graduation ceremonies provided by school Principals and teaching staff based on: Qualities of citizenship, such as enthusiasm, interest, fairness and participation in school and community affairs; Personal qualities; Personal development, academic achievement; and A good knowledge of Government, Local Government and City of Vincent.
+Funding Category Eligibility Maximum Amount Application Deadline Assessment & Approval Process Emergency Relief Donations Residents \$500 Applications are accepted during a declared emergency or disaster Administration will assess applications based on category guidelines and criteria, and the availability of alternative emergency relief services School Citizenship Awards Local City of Vincent School Up to \$550 Applications are accepted annually and are distributed at graduation ceremonies Administration will assess applicants provided by school Principals and teaching staff based on: • Qualities of citizenship, such as enthusiasm, interest, fairness and participation in school and community affairs; • Personal qualities; • Personal development, academic achievement; and • A good knowledge of Government, Local Government and City of Vincent.
 Trees of Significance Assistance Fund Property owners with a place on the City of Vincent Trees of Significance Inventory.
 50% contribution up to a maximum of \$2,000 Applications accepted throughout the year until funds are exhausted or as specific needs are identified by Policy and Place Administration will assess applications based on category guidelines and criteria, including alignment with Council's strategic priorities